shutterstock

 • CI/CD tools to generate, update, and deploy documentation.

-Docs-as-code ensures that all types of software are always up-to-date, versioned, and maintained alongside the project it describes.
+Docs-as-code ensures that all types of software are always up to date, versioned, and maintained alongside the project it describes.
 The approach covers code documentation but is not limited to it.

 Code documentation types

-Code documentation can be internal — meaning that it’s located within the codebase itself, or external, in the form of separate files.
-The former type, also called source code documentation, falls into two major groups
+Code documentation can be internal—meaning that it’s located within the codebase itself, or external, in the form of separate files.
+The former type, also called source code documentation, falls into two major groups:

 • code comments, and